MyraBot/.github/profile/README.md

 Myra is a multi purpose Discord bot.
 My goal is it to make a free bot, aimed to replace all other bots.

+## 🌎 Closed source

+The project is **not** open source.
+You may find outdated code here but the current code is not available for public.

 ## 📺 Bot listing

 * [top.gg](https://top.gg/bot/718444709445632122)